-8.Requesting an Education, Health and Care needs assessment
+8. Requesting an Education, Health and Care needs assessment

 - 8.1.
 The first stage of additional or different support is called SEN Support.
-If, under SEN Support, a pupil has still not made expected progress, the academy and/or parent/carers may consider requesting an Education, Health and Care (EHC) needs assessment. - 8.2.
+If, under SEN Support, a child has still not made expected progress, the academy and/or parent/carers may consider requesting an Education, Health and Care (EHC) needs assessment. - 8.2.
 A parent/carer can make a request for an EHC needs assessment directly to the local authority.
 However, where possible, this should be with the knowledge and support of the academy.

-Similarly, where a request is made by the academy, this should be done with the knowledge and, where possible, agreement of the child's parent/carer or the young person.
+Similarly, where a request is made by the academy, this should be done with the knowledge and, where possible, agreement of the child's parent/carer or the young person. - 8.3.

-- 8.3.
 A local authority must conduct an assessment of EHC needs when it considers that it may be necessary for special educational provision to be made for the child and young person in accordance with an EHC plan. - 8.4.
 Further information on EHC needs assessments and plans can be found at Section 9 of the SEND Code of Practice.

-9. Approach to teaching pupils with SEND
+9. Approach to teaching children with SEND

 - 9.1.
-Teachers are responsible and accountable for the progress and development of all the pupils in their class.
-High quality teaching is always the first step in responding to pupils who have SEND.
-Academies will employ a variety of strategies to support the needs of pupils with SEND.
-These may include the following adaptations: - 9.1.1.
-Differentiating how pupils are taught by, for example, giving longer processing times, preteaching of key vocabulary, reading instructions aloud, using 'phased learning' or interleaving (short bursts of learning and over-learning) - 9.1.2.
+Teachers are responsible and accountable for the progress and development of all the children in their class.
+High quality teaching is always the first step in responding to children who have SEND.
+Academies will employ a variety of strategies to support the needs of children with SEND.
+These may include the following: - 9.1.1.
+Adapting how children are taught by, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, using 'phased learning' or interleaving (short bursts of learning and over-learning) - 9.1.2.
 Adapting resources by, for example, providing writing frames or concrete maths resources known as manipulatives - 9.1.3.
 Using recommended aids, such as laptops, visual timetables, larger font or spell checkers - 9.1.4.
 Providing small group or 1 to 1 interventions to focus on key skills

-Any differentiation should be delivered in a way that, as far as possible, minimises the appearance of difference and maximises participation in class alongside a pupil's peers.
-Any removal from a pupil's regular class or peers for individually tailored intervention should be considered carefully and the benefits weighed against potential feelings of difference and isolation.
+Any adaptations should be delivered in a way that, as far as possible, minimises the appearance of difference and maximises participation in class alongside a child's peers.
+Any removal from a child's regular class or peers for individually tailored intervention should be considered carefully and the benefits weighed against potential feelings of difference and isolation.
 Academies must also consider what parts of the curriculum are missed in order to deliver intervention and plan for appropriate 'catch up'.

 - 9.2.
-Sometimes a pupil may benefit from the support of a teaching assistant or learning mentor.
-Teachers will ensure that this support focuses on developing a pupil's learning and independence rather than on task completion.
-Teachers will also monitor the level of support delivered and intervene at an early stage if there is a risk of over reliance or inappropriate dependency. - 9.3.
-Further details on teaching pupils with SEND can be found in an academy's SEN Information Report on each academy website.
+Sometimes a child may benefit from the support of a teaching assistant or learning mentor.
+Teachers will monitor the level of support delivered and intervene at an early stage if there is a risk of over reliance or inappropriate dependency.
+Teachers will ensure that this support focuses on developing a child's learning and independence rather than on task completion. - 9.3.
+Further details on teaching children with SEND can be found in an academy's SEN Information Report on each academy website.